 Ad Blocker and VPN

-Opera GX browser comes built-in with its AdBlocker as well as a Virtual Private Network.
+Opera GX browser comes built-in with its AdBlocker and a Virtual Private Network.
 As a result, you wouldn’t have to carry out any manual efforts to block those intrusive ads or access geo-restricted content.

 It also has a tracker blocker, and the browser will make sure not to allow any tracker to keep a check on your daily browsing activity.

-To enable any of these features, click on the hamburger menu situated at the top right.
+To enable these features, click the hamburger menu at the top right.
 Then scroll to the Privacy and Security section and enable the toggle next to the desired feature.
-In the VPN case, you would have to allow it from the device’s Settings page.
+In the VPN case, you must allow it from the device’s Settings page.

 Over the due course of time, a lot of temporary data might get accrued.
 This would, in turn, slow down the entire browsing experience.
 During these times, you may consider calling the GX Cleaner.

-With just a single click, you could clear Cookies, Tabs, Browsing History.
+You can clear Cookies, Tabs, and Browsing History with a single click.
 Downloads, and even the Sidebar icons.
-Similar to other GX features, you could access it from the left menu bar.
+Like other GX features, you can access it from the left menu bar.

-The browser is based on Chromium, which automatically translates to your ability to try out most of the add-ons directly from the Chrome web store.
-Alongside that, you could also get hold of your favorite extensions directly from the Opera Store as well.
+The browser is based on Chromium, which automatically translates your ability to try out most add-ons directly from the Chrome web store.
+Alongside that, you could also get hold of your favorite extensions directly from the Opera Store.

 All in all, there’s a lot to choose from.
-Click on the Extension icon situated at the left menu, and then search for the desired one.
+Click the Extension icon on the left menu, then search for the desired one.

 Opera GX Customizations

-The browser isn’t short on the customization front as well.
-In this regard, given below are some of the available options that would allow you to change the look and feel of the browser.
-Furthermore, if you wish to access any of the below-mentioned customizations, click on the menu icon situated at the extreme right.
+The browser isn’t short on the customization front, well.
+In this regard, given below are some options that would allow you to change the look and feel of the browser.
+Furthermore, if you wish to access any of the below-mentioned customizations, click on the menu icon at the extreme right.

-This shall bring a sliding menu from where you could make the desired changes.
-Now that the instructions are clear let’s check out the tweaks it has in store for us.
+This shall bring a sliding menu from where you can make the desired changes.
+Now that the instructions are clear, let’s check out the tweaks it has in store.

-The browser beholds quite a few themes through which you could completely redesign the UI/UX.
-Add to it, and you could also set your custom backgrounds or choose from a wide range of preset wallpapers.
+The browser beholds several themes through which you could completely redesign the UI/UX.
+Add to it, and you can set your custom backgrounds or choose from a wide range of preset wallpapers.

 Likewise, you could even enable dark mode on unsupported sites using the Force Dark Pages feature.

 Another unique but peculiar feature, Opera GX, allows you to assign different sounds to various browser activities.
-Be it for opening or closing tabs, using a Limiter, or even performing a mouse click, you have a unique sound effect for each of them.
+Be it for opening or closing tabs, using a Limiter, or even performing a mouse click, you have a unique sound effect for each.

 Though there’s still some element of doubt as to how many users would try out this feature.
-We leave it onto our readers to decide!
+We leave it to our readers to decide!

 You could also make a video play in a Picture in Picture Mode.
-This way, the video would only occupy a small portion on your screen and could be dragged and dropped to any corner as well.
-As a result, you could carry on with your work and, at the same time, watch the desired video inside that overlay window.
+This way, the video would only occupy a small portion of your screen and could be dragged and dropped to any corner.
+As a result, you could carry on with your work and watch the desired video inside that overlay window simultaneously.

 Third-Party Apps Integration

-Opera GX also comes with quite a few third-party apps integrated directly into its browser.
-First off, is Twitch through which you could watch live streams of your favorite channels and gameplays.
+Opera GX has a few third-party apps integrated directly into its browser.
+First is Twitch, where you can watch live streams of your favorite channels and gameplays.

-Then using Discord, you keep your gaming community up and running without any hiccups.
+Then, you keep your gaming community up and running without hiccups using Discord.

-Moreover, it also comes with quite a few instant messaging services such as Facebook Messenger, Telegram, Vkontakte, and WhatsApp.
+Moreover, it also comes with many instant messaging services, such as Facebook Messenger, Telegram, Vkontakte, and WhatsApp.
 All these are baked directly into the browser’s sidebar.

-No doubt the browser comes with a wide array of exciting and useful features; however, it isn’t free from its fair share of issues.
-First and foremost, the entire installation and the in-setup extraction process took way more time than expected (compared with other browsers on the same PC).
+The browser has a wide array of exciting and useful features; however, it isn’t free from its fair share of issues.
+First and foremost, the installation and the in-setup extraction process took way more time than expected (compared with other browsers on the same PC).

-Furthermore, in our testing, we found out that the same features that act as its pillars of strength could well spell out trouble for itself.
+Furthermore, our testing discovered that the same features that act as its pillars of strength could well spell out trouble for itself.
 For example, to extract the maximum potentiality of this browser, we enabled all its GX Limiter features, namely, CPU, RAM, and Network Limiter.
 But on doing so, we were instead greeted with a slow browsing experience.

 The fact that it has integrated tons of third-party apps only made the matter worse.
 Not to forget, the (unwanted) contribution of themes, customizations, and other visual effects make the browser heavy.
 So make sure that you don’t end up enabling all its features at once, and instead, go for a more balanced approach.

-No doubt the browser beholds quite a few options to brag about being the first one in this domain easily.
+Undoubtedly, the browser beholds several options to brag about quickly being the first in this domain.
 However, does the first-mover advantage always work out?
-Well, the real question in this regard is whether the users would be inclined towards a ‘gaming browser‘ in the first place.
+The real question in this regard is whether the users would be inclined towards a ‘Gaming Browser’ in the first place.

-Some of its features no doubt could attract a few gamers and enthusiasts; however, it isn’t going to have a drastic effect on the overall browser market, at least in its current state.
+Some of its features could undoubtedly attract a few gamers and enthusiasts; however, it doesn’t drastically affect the overall browser market, at least in its current state.

-While GX features such as Network, RAM, and CPU Limiter does their job efficiently, however, the result wasn’t anything as such that would take us back.
+While GX features such as Network, RAM, and CPU Limiter do their job efficiently, the result wasn’t anything that would take us back.
 But at the same time, it shouldn’t be taken as just a marketing gimmick either.